Qiskit/documentation/docs/api/qiskit/qiskit.circuit.QuantumCircuit.md

 For the full matrix form of this gate, see the underlying gate documentation.

 <Admonition title="Deprecated since version 0.45.0" type="danger">
   The method `qiskit.circuit.quantumcircuit.QuantumCircuit.i()` is deprecated as of qiskit 0.45.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0.0 release.
 Use QuantumCircuit.id as direct replacement.
 </Admonition>

 **Parameters**